grom-dev/effectg/README.md

-Effectful library to interact with Telegram Bot API.
+Effectful library for crafting Telegram bots.

+> [!WARNING]
-> ⚠️ Work in progress.
+> Work in progress.

+## Features

+- Effectful and typesafe API.
+- Up-to-date and documented Bot API methods and types.